How to Use Windows Server Migration Tools and Its Alternative

 Step 2.
 Type the following command and then press Enter.

 How to use Windows Server Migration Tools 2012?
 You can complete this task by using the operating steps mentioned above.
 Care must be taken to use this utility, because serious problems might occur if you operate incorrectly.

 AOMEI Backupper Server is a reliable alternative for Windows Server Migration Tools.
-It has a practical feature called file sync that allows you to synchronize files between Windows Servers.
-With this utility, you can sync files to network, NAS devices, and cloud drives, etc.
+It has a practical Sync feature that allows you to easily synchronize files between Windows Servers, without learning any complicated command line.
+And you can also sync files to network, NAS devices, and cloud drives, etc.

-To save time, users can use this software to set up an automatic sync based on daily, weekly, monthly, event triggers, USB plug in or real-time sync.
-Other useful functions like files backup, deleted files restore are also waiting for your use.
+To save time, users can use this software to set up an automatic sync based on daily, weekly, monthly, event triggers, USB plug in.
+Other useful options like comments, email notification, sync the deletions in the source directory to destination, wake the computer to run scheduled task etc are also waiting for your use.

 Step 3.
-Click the inverted triangle and Select a network location, then choose Share/NAS, Add Network Location and type network path, username, password to add destination path.
+Click the inverted triangle and Select a network location, then click Add Network Location and type network path, username, password to add destination path.